beyarkay/masters-thesis/02_background.md

 models and the additional power they provide.

 Regular Markov models have a shortcoming in that they assume we can observe the state of the world directly.
-In our undergraduate assembly example, it is impossible for us to directly know the exact understanding of an undergraduate student.
+In our undergraduate x86 Assembly example, it is impossible for us to directly know the exact understanding of an undergraduate student.
 We might be able to ask them, or we might be able to have them take a test or program in assembly and derive some information from the results, but